bem/bem-react/REFERENCE.md

 ### elem

 Elem name.
-Will be used for CSS class generation.
+It's used for CSS class generation.

 ``` js
 import { decl } from 'bem-react-core';